squarebells/awsw-premonition/README.md

  + A Solitary Mind and Chaos_Knight Core mod (ECK Core) by EvilChaosKnight
  + [Community Resource and Assets Pack](https://gitlab.com/jakzie2/awsw-crap) by Jakzie2, Eval, 4onen, Azrynfolf and Ryann

  I recommend using "manual" versions from GitHub whenever possible, because having too many steam mod subscriptions causes an annoying startup-crashing race condition bug.
 You can use the steam workshop mods as well, but the versions there might be older.
+If you want to be absolutely sure everything works, use the "manual" versions.

  ### Optional Requirement:
  + [BangOk](https://github.com/4onenm/AwSW-Bangok) by 4onen (very NSFW)